|Information for Authors|

 4) References should be numbered and appear in a separate bibliography at the end of the paper.
 Use numerals in square brackets to cite references, e.g., .
 References should be complete and in IEEE style (see examples in a recent issue).

-A mandatory page charge is imposed on all Full Papers exceeding twelve Transactions pages (about 30 double-spaced, typed pages) in length, including illustrations.
-The charge is $125 per page for each page over the first twelve and is a prerequisite for publication.
-A maximum of 4 such pages (for a total paper length of 16 pages) is allowed.
+A mandatory page charge is imposed on all Full Papers exceeding twelve Transactions pages in length, including illustrations.
+The charge is $125 per page for each page over the first twelve pages, and is a prerequisite for publication.
+A maximum of 4 such pages is allowed.
 Details are provided at the time of acceptance; authors are, however, urged to keep this in mind when submitting and revising their papers.

 After a manuscript has been accepted for publication, the author's company or institution will be approached with a request to pay a charge of $110 per page to cover part of the cost of publication.
 The author will receive 100 free reprints (without covers) only if the page charge is honored.
 Detailed instructions will accompany the proofs.